 Every meter impacts the circuit it is measuring to some extent, just as any tire-pressure gauge changes the measured tire pressure slightly as some air is let out to operate the gauge.
 While some impact is inevitable, it can be minimized through good meter design.

 This effectively reduces the lower resistance from 250 MΩ to 9.615 MΩ (250 MΩ and 10 MΩ in parallel), drastically altering voltage drops in the circuit.
-The lower resistor will now have far less voltage across it than before, and the upper resistor far more.
+The lower resistor will now have far less voltage across it than before, and the upper resistor far more (Figure 3).

-A voltage divider with resistance values of 250 MΩ and 9.615 MΩ will divide 24 volts into portions of 23.1111 volts and 0.8889 volts, respectively.
-Since the voltmeter is part of that 9.615 MΩ resistance, that is what it will indicate: 0.8889 volts.
+A voltage divider with resistance values of 250 MΩ and 9.615 MΩ will divide 24 V into portions of 23.1111 V and 0.8889 V, respectively.
+Since the voltmeter is part of that 9.615 MΩ resistance, that is what it will indicate: 0.8889 V.

 Imagine using a tire pressure gauge that took so great a volume of air to operate that it would deflate any tire it was connected to.
 The amount of air consumed by the pressure gauge in the act of measurement is analogous to the current taken by the voltmeter movement to move the needle.
 The less air a pressure gauge requires to operate, the less it will deflate the tire under test.
 The less current drawn by a voltmeter to actuate the needle, the less it will burden the circuit under test.

 This effect is called loading, and it is present to some degree in every instance of voltmeter usage.
 The scenario shown here is worst-case, with a voltmeter resistance substantially lower than the resistances of the divider resistors.
 But there always will be some degree of loading, causing the meter to indicate less than the true voltage with no meter connected.
 Obviously, the higher the voltmeter resistance, the less loading of the circuit under test, and that is why an ideal voltmeter has infinite internal resistance.